VictorHJD/AA_Fox/README.md

 ## 1) Sequencing data
-We (Victor Jarquin-Diaz and Emanuel Heitlinger) process the raw sequencing data in 1_Fox_general_MA.R.
-This script processes the sequencing data based on matching of the primer sequences in 'input_data/primer_file_foxes.csv' using the MultiAmplicon wrapper of the dada2 package to produce amplified sequence variant (ASV) abundances for each fox.
+We (Victor Jarquin-Diaz and Emanuel Heitlinger) process the raw sequencing data in 1_Fox_general_MA.R based on matching of the primer sequences in 'input_data/primer_file_foxes.csv'.
+We are using the MultiAmplicon wrapper of the dada2 package to produce amplified sequence variant (ASV) abundances for each fox.

 The sequencing data is most easiely available on the compute server of the Heitlinger group (harriet@biologie.hu-berlin.de).
 The script could